 Difference between New York Sightseeing Day Pass & New York Pass

 What is the difference between the New York Sightseeing Day Pass and the New York Pass?
 The New York Sightseeing Day Pass and the New York Pass are discount passes for New York.
 With which, you can get the most out of your stay.
 You can visit unlimited attractions with both passes.
 There are differences between the passes with regards to the attractions and tours that are included.
 Do you prefer to sightsee at your own pace?
 Then go for the New York Sightseeing Flex Pass.

 Tours and Attractions

 Both the New York Sightseeing Day Pass and the New York Pass are valid for over 100 tours and attractions.
 With both you can visit, along with many more, the 9/11 Memorial & Museum, Top of the Rock, Edge and Liberty Island.
-With the Day Pass, it’s possible to take a Hop-on Hop-off Ferry Tour.
+With the Day Pass, it’s possible to take the Hornblower Alive After Five Cruise.
 The New York Pass includes all Circle Line Cruises, as well as the Best of NYC and Sunset Cruise.

-The main difference is that with the Day Pass you can visit Central Park Zoo and Vessel.
+The main difference is that with the Day Pass you can visit Central Park Zoo and Woodbury Common Premium Outlets.
 Both are not included with the New York Pass.
 With the Day Pass, you can also choose to take a shared shuttle bus transfer from Manhattan to the airport.
-In addition, you can have a free or heavily discounted lunch at a number of restaurants.
+In addition, you can have a free or heavily discounted lunch.
 With this pass, however, the bike options are limited, while the New York Pass offers multiple bike tours and rental options.